cyphercrescent/sepalsolver-doc/docs/source/Optimization.rst

 Applications of Linear Programming with Sepal Solver
  - Engineering: Optimizing the design of structures, control systems, and resource allocation.
  - Finance: Portfolio optimization, risk management, and algorithmic trading.
- - Operations Research: Supply chain management, scheduling, and resource allocation2.
+ - Operations Research: Supply chain management, scheduling, and resource allocation.
- - Sepal Solver's focus on performance, accuracy, and ease of use makes it a valuable tool for anyone looking to solve linear programming problems efficiently.
-Whether you're working on academic research or practical engineering projects, Sepal Solver can significantly enhance your productivity and the quality of your solutions.

 Below are some examples of linear programming problems solved using SepalSolver Linear Programming tool.